netsage-project/netsage-grafana-configs/README.md

 # netsage-grafana-configs

 This repository contains the dashboard configuration files used by NetSage.
 The configuration files are managed using a tool called [wizzy](https://github.com/utkarshcmu/wizzy).
 A [Vagrantfile](https://www.vagrantup.com) is provided that sets-up a CentOS 7 environment with Grafana and wizzy installed.
 The Vagrantfile also installs panel and datasource plug-ins used by NetSage, some of which are included as git submodules in the `plugins` directory.
-For everything to work properly make sure you pull down the submodules when you clone the repository as follows:
+For everything to work properly make sure you pull down the submodules when you clone the repository.
+You can do so with the following commands:

 ```
 git clone --recursive https://github.com/netsage-project/netsage-grafana-configs